 Epsilon (Chartered in)

 Isle of Inisheer

-Operating modern vessels, we carry passengers together with accompanying cars, coaches and other passenger vehicles on up to 37 sailings per day, increasing to 47 later in 2022.
+Operating modern vessels, we carry passengers together with accompanying cars, coaches and other passenger vehicles on up to 47 sailings per day.

 Crossing times between Ireland and Wales on our cruise ferries varies between 3 hours and 15 minutes and 4 hours, while on our high speed craft Dublin Swift the voyage time is just 2 hours 15 minutes.

 Our vessels offer high levels of on-board comfort, with spacious public lounges and quality catering services.
 The premium Club Class lounges provide magnificent sea views and complimentary drinks, snacks and newspapers with guests offered priority boarding.